 Dear _________,

-The Policy & Implementation Working Group (PIWG) is currently developing possible recommendations for other processes, in addition to the existing Policy Development Process (PDP), by which the GNSO Council can provide input on behalf of the GNSO community on policy and related questions brought to its attention by the ICANN Board and other ICANN Supporting Organizations and/or Advisory Committees (SO/ACs).
-As these proposed mechanisms are likely to be of great interest to the GNSO community, the PIWG would very much like to seek your group’s feedback on the attached flow charts outlining these potential additional processes at a high level.
-At this point we are not looking for input about the detailed description of the processes (although that would be accepted) because we have not yet developed the ideas that far but rather whether or not you think we are headed in a constructive direction.
+One of the questions that the Policy & Implementation Working Group (PIWG) was tasked to consider is: “Under what circumstances, if any, may the GNSO Council make recommendations or state positions to the Board on matters of policy and implementation as a representative of the GNSO as a whole?”
+In consideration of this question, the PIWG is currently developing possible recommendations for new processes in addition to the existing Policy Development Process (PDP) by which the GNSO Council can provide input on behalf of the GNSO community on policy and related questions brought to its attention by the ICANN Board, other ICANN Supporting Organizations and/or Advisory Committees (SO/ACs) and by GNSO participants.
+As these proposed mechanisms are likely to be of great interest to the GNSO community, the PIWG would very much like to seek your group’s feedback on the attached flow charts outlining these potential processes.
+We have not yet developed detailed descriptions of these processes so we are not looking for feedback at that level (although that would be accepted) but rather, we would like to know whether or not you think we are headed in a constructive direction in considering new processes like these.

-Please note that the two additional processes depicted on the charts – a proposed Policy Guidance Process (PGP) and a proposed Policy Input Process (PIP) - are intended to supplement the existing mechanisms by which the GNSO Council performs its work and manages that of the GNSO community’s.
-What the PIWG has tried to do is outline high level processes in addition to those that are currently available, that add to the flexibility and responsiveness of the GNSO and the Council.
-At the same time, the new proposed processes represent our attempt to balance the need for such nimbleness with the need for codified processes that will allow the GNSO and the Council to deal with requests other than on an ad-hoc basis.
-The possibility of a “fast track” PDP is also addressed in the flow charts, to try to address situations where policies already adopted by the ICANN Board may need re-examination.
+Attached are flow charts that show the two additional processes: a proposed GNSO Guidance Process (GGP) and a proposed GNSO Input Process (GIP).
+They are intended to supplement the existing mechanisms by which the GNSO Council performs its work and manages that of the GNSO community.
+The processes are intended to add to the flexibility and responsiveness of the GNSO and the Council.
+They represent our attempt to balance the need for such nimbleness with the need for codified processes that will allow the GNSO and the Council to deal with requests other than on an ad-hoc basis.
+The possibility of a “fast track” PDP is also included in some of the flow charts to try to address situations where policies already adopted by the ICANN Board may need clarification or updating.

+The flow charts are organized as follows:

+An overview of the GNSO Process Options including the new processes

+An outline of the GNSO Guidance Process (GGP) without a Fast Track PDP option and with voting thresholds as follows: i) to initiate a GGP, the same as required to initiate a PDP; ii) to approve GGP recommendations, supermajority as currently defined for the GNSO Council

+An outline of the GNSO Guidance Process (GGP) with a Fast Track PDP option and with voting thresholds as follows: i) to initiate a GGP, supermajority as currently defined for the GNSO Council; ii) to approve GGP recommendations, supermajority as currently defined for the GNSO Council

+An outline of the GNSO Input Process (GIP).

+Note that flowcharts 2, 3 & 4 contain boxes that are colored in orange.
+These indicate that those are specific areas that the WG will further review and discuss once a more detailed description of these processes is available.
+If you already have any specific input you would like to provide on these areas (or any other), you are more than welcome to do so, but please note that there will of course be further opportunities to provide input as further details are developed by the WG.